Donald Trump's Fed: Same as the old Fed?

 All 17 provide interest rate targets for the dot plot but not all of them have a vote on monetary policy decisions.
 The five governors do while the regional bank presidents have a rotating schedule for serving on the Fed's Open Market Committee that sets rates.

-"There is a decent probability that the composition of the Fed next year is more hawkish than it is now," said Lisa Hornby, a fixed income manager at Schroders, noting that 5 of the dots from permanent voting members are up for grabs.
+"There is a decent probability that the composition of the Fed next year is more hawkish than it is now," said Lisa Hornby, a fixed income manager at Schroders.

+Five of the dots from permanent voting members could be up for grabs next year depending on what Trump decides to do.

 Higher interest rates have sometimes been a problem for presidents though.